 - 1.2.2 When Archant approached the City Council in late 2017 it was agreed that the principle of redevelopment was supported and such a significant site needed to have a site specific policy to guide its development.
-This development brief provides that policy. - 1.2.3 The document will be submitted to the Council's Planning Applications Committee for approval in October 2018 following public consultation and revisions to reflect the feedback from that consultation.
+This development brief provides that policy. - 1.2.3 The document will be submitted to the Council's Planning Applications Committee for approval in October 2018 following public consultation.
 The brief will be a material planning consideration when decisions are made about any planning application that is subsequently submitted for the site. - being produced by Broadland District Council, Norwich City Council and South Norfolk Council, working together with Norfolk County Council through the Greater Norwich Development Partnership.
 The GNLP will provide the planning strategy and identify the sites for growth across the three districts of Broadland, Norwich and South Norfolk until 2036 and once adopted will supersede the JCS.
-It is currently anticipated that the GNLP will be adopted in late 2020.
+It is currently anticipated that the GNLP will be adopted in autumn 2021.
 Archant has made a submission to the GNLP call for sites requesting that it be considered for inclusion as a development site and developed in accordance with this brief.